GhentAnalysis/websiteInstructions/README.md

 # How to add a pdf?

-This is a useful feature if one wants to upload a PhD thesis.
-This is the same procedure as uploading an image.
+This is a useful feature if one wants to upload a small master thesis or document.
+This is the same procedure as [uploading an image](https://epp.ugent.be/wp-admin/media-new.php).
 This was made possible with a plugin called “PDF Embedder”.
+There is however a file limit of 2MB currently in wordpress, there seem to be tutorials online to increase this, or alternatively you can host such larger files on the T2_BE_IIHE or EOS websites.

 # How to add a table?